DomResc/docker-backup-tools/README.md

 - Set an appropriate retention policy to manage disk space
 - Use the `-s/--skip-used` flag for backup during high traffic times
 - Consider using higher compression levels for long-term archival
+- Ensure sufficient free disk space (at least twice the size of your volumes)
+- Monitor backup logs for warnings or errors
+- Test restoration occasionally to verify backup integrity

+## Security Considerations

+- The scripts need to be run by a user with Docker permissions
+- Backup files contain all volume data and should be stored securely
+- Consider encrypting backups for sensitive data
+- The scripts automatically restart containers after backups/restores, which might trigger automated processes

 ## Troubleshooting

 **Error: Current user cannot execute Docker commands**
 - Ensure your user is in the docker group: `sudo usermod -aG docker $USER`
 - Log out and back in for the group change to take effect

+**Error: Insufficient disk space for backup/restore**
+- Free up disk space on your backup destination
+- Use a different backup location with more free space
+- For backups, consider using higher compression levels

 **Error: Unable to create directory**
 - Check permissions on the parent directory